Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 - Variables in `JSX` are passed in `{}`.
 - Rerender components as little as possible, remember about the `shouldComponentUpdate` method.

 I am aware that I barely touched the subject of ES6.
-I would highly? recommend reading this well written online book about [EcmaScript 6][es6book] by [Dr. Axel Rauschmayer][axel] or just look into [the Mozilla JavaScript documents][mozilla] if you are interested in going deeper into this topic.
+I would highly recommend reading this well written online book about [EcmaScript 6][es6book] by [Dr. Axel Rauschmayer][axel] or just look into [the Mozilla JavaScript documents][mozilla] if you are interested in going deeper into this topic.

 In this particular example React may not be faster than standard native DOM operations.
 There are [various][react-comparison] [discussions][react-hacker] about the performance of that library.
 Despite that I would recommend to use it even for small games like this.
-At least to get know the newest technology better in a funny, nonstandard way.
+At least you to get know the newest technology better in a fun, interesting way.

 [mastermind]: http://zofiakorcz.pl/mastermind
 [ecmastript6]: http://www.ecma-international.org/ecma-262/6.0